What Is Cosmism?

 Cosmism provides a world-view and value-system that makes sense in the human world now, and will continue to make sense as the practical world advances, even as some of us leave our human bodies and brains behind and explore new ways of existing and interacting.

 Quite possibly once we become advanced enough, Cosmism will appear to us roughly equally silly as all other "legacy human" philosophies.
 If so, then I doubt I will be shedding any tears for it at that stage!
 But quite possibly I will be happy that it proved adequate to help nurse us through the transition to our next phase of being.
+(Although, even if some continuous evolute of mine is around at that time, it's unclear whether it will still identify itself as being the same "self" or mind as Ben Goertzel circa 2010!)

 Every one of the radical future technologies dawning has profound philosophical implications, going beyond what is explored in SF movies and all but the most profound SF books.
 Understanding these technologies and what they will do and what they will mean requires taking a deep look at the nature of the mind and the universe.